 Criminal Investigation Division

 The Garfield Police Department Criminal Investigation Division is headed by Capt.
-Darren Sucorowski and supervised by Lt.
-Richard Uram and Lt.
+Richard Uram and supervised by Lt.
 Joseph Delaney, Lt.
 Mario Pozo, Sgt.
 Thomas La Mantia Jr., Sgt.
 Marc Amos, and Sgt.
 Everett Garnto.
 The Criminal Investigation Division is comprised of four bureaus: Detective, Juvenile, Quality of Life, Internal Affairs.